 For a few years high quality imitations of ancient jewels and famous paintings have been cropping up around the world.
 They’re so good many of the experts have trouble telling them from the real thing.
-All investigations by law enforcement organisations around the world lead to blank walls of false identities, or dead investigators.
+All of the investigations by law enforcement organisations around the world lead to blank walls of false identities, or dead investigators.

 The group operates from a large warehouse beside a vacant factory site near the Berana International Airport.
-Near the old factory another has been torn down and is a large vacant lot.
+Near the old factory another has been torn down, and is now a big vacant lot.
 The kids from a nearby housing estate for the poor use it as a playground.
 The criminal group doesn’t mind, as it makes it easier for them to tell when police spies are around.
 The kids react to unknown adults, and the criminals take that as a hint to check them out.
 Most are minor criminals who are strongly encouraged to go to another area when they get out of the hospital.

 In late 2004 the Berana RIS Commander learns of a very smart Guards officer who’s only thirteen years old.
-After reading the officer’s short file and noting he’s a Sensei Cho in the Way of the Hand he requests the loan of Junior Lieutenant Gordon Mannheim to help with this case.
+After reading the officer’s short file, and noting he’s a Sensei Cho in the Way of the Hand, he requests the loan of Junior Lieutenant Gordon Mannheim to help with this case.
 He figures Gerry can protect himself, and being so young should put him below the criminal group’s security radar.

 Target in Sight

 In the first week of January, 2005 Gerry is in Berana temporarily living with a family from the Amiri tribe that isn’t doing well.
 The father is too ashamed to move back to the tribal lands as a failure.
-The business he set up went well for a few years then failed.
+The business he set up went well for a few years then it failed.
 After being approached by his Clan Father to provide Gerry with housing the man agrees to help out without being given any information about why Gerry is there.
 He introduces Gerry to his children as a distant cousin from View Port who needs to be away from home for a few weeks because of some family trouble being sorted out.

 The children are aged eight to eleven, so they easily slot Gerry into the local groups of children.
-He’s introduced as a visiting relative staying for a few weeks, and is soon assimilated into the local kids’ culture.
+He’s introduced as a visiting relative staying for a few weeks, and he’s soon assimilated into the local kids’ culture.
 His introductions are noticed by the criminal gang’s security, but they note it’s the same as any other new kid in the area.
 After seeing him around for a week they place him in the category of ‘new kid, nothing to worry about.’

 The building operates as a small white goods warehouse as a front.
 Gerry tries for an unconventional approach.
 He prepares an entry kit of a battery operated screwdriver, some screws the same colour as the door’s sheet metal, two narrow step ladders, and drill attachments.

 Gerry is aware of all this due to the listening device.
 That night he sneaks in with faked invoices and address labels.
 He spends his time preparing two pallets to be shipped to a store a bit further away by placing the faked invoices and labels on them.
 They’re based on real ones he stole earlier in the week.
-The store the goods are going to is a regular fencing operation and RIS has a man inside it.
-Gerry has an agreement to get 50% of the value of the goods shipped there from this warehouse.
+The store the goods are going to is a regular fencing operation, and RIS has a man inside it.
+Gerry has an agreement to get fifty percent of the value of the goods shipped there from this warehouse.
 The next day the pallets are shipped out as organised.
 That afternoon they’re missed.
-Now the thief is stealing whole pallets and this is really blowing their minds.
+Now the thief is stealing whole pallets, and this is really blowing their minds.
 They’re at a total loss on how it’s being done.
-They’re not reporting any of the thefts to the police, since they don’t want them checking the place over.
+They’re not reporting any of the thefts to the police, because they don’t want them checking the place over.
 Each night Gerry is upping the number of pallets being shipped.
 Over the next three days ten more pallets go missing when they’re shipped out for him.

 Finally Gerry ups the outgoing load to the point where the total of the shipments won’t fit on the truck, and the driver is asking which load to leave behind.
-Knowing they always tailor the loads to be less than a truck load they check all the shipments, and find the fake shipment.
+Knowing they always tailor the loads to be less than a truck load they check all of the shipments, and they find the fake shipment.
 Now they know how the pallets are being shipped out.
 The truck leaves without that load.
 They marvel at the quality of the work done on the labels etc., because it’s very good.

 The next day they receive a letter in the mail saying, “If you want to know how you were ripped off bring ten thousand dollars to the fountain in the Banashee Mall tomorrow at noon.”
 Some of the leaders are angry, others are amused, and the big boss is intrigued.
-It’s clear their thief knows they’re watching for him and he’s still interested in getting more money out of them.
-It’s also clear he knows they haven’t gone to the police and suspects they won’t.
+It’s clear their thief knows they’re watching for him, and he’s still interested in getting more money out of them.
+It’s also clear he knows they haven’t gone to the police, and he suspects they won’t.

 The mall is a large one, five floors with a central open area for the full height.
 However, each higher level hangs out over the lower levels for half a metre per level; not much, but enough to allow unobstructed views down from each one.
 The fountain is at one end of the open area.